Defend Yourself Against Improper LTL Carrier Freight Charge Adjustments

 The best way to insulate yourself is to know your product and be precise when you generate the bill of lading.
 Money invested in software, education, discipline and the development of policies and procedures is the best way to reduce and defeat LTL carrier adjustments.
 Your company will still see invoice adjustments, but with the proper tools and information, you can do much to reduce or eliminate inaccurate invoice adjustments.

-You can reach me @ firstname.lastname@example.org with comments or questions.
+You can reach me at firstname.lastname@example.org with comments or questions.